Becoming an Agent

 - Authorization to perform a background investigation

-- Successful completion of written multiple choice proctored examination
+- Successful completion of a multiple-choice, proctored examination

 - Valid email address